• Skip to primary navigation

 • adjust the amount of stock you add.

-If you enjoyed this duck in garlic sauce, you may like to try some of my other Asian-inspired recipes:
+If you enjoyed this duck in garlic sauce, you might like to visit my Asian-inspired recipes page.
+Here are a few of them:

 A dish of duck in garlic sauce with vegetables next to a dish of pasta.